pmitros/cpsd-lottery/docs/schools/morse.md

 Special needs kids are pretty well incorporated.
 One child had a significant mental disability; still had lots of friends, seemed happy, well-adjusted, and kids related well.

-First parent wasn't sure about advanced learners (mixed impression), but a second parent added: I'm not sure what is done for gifted students -- my daughter is able to go at her own pace in reading and math and seems to be doing higher level work than some of her peers.
-Since we are new to the school and only in K, I'm not sure what is done in older grades.
+I spoke to a second parent about advanced learners and special interests.
+Her child was only in kindergarten, and was able to go at her own pace in reading and math and seems to be doing higher level work than some of her peers.
+She said the teacher was willing to spend time/create projects around subjects that the kids are showing interest in, rather than just sticking to a rigid agenda.
+Note that I have not spoken to parents with experience here in older grades; in most cases, that's where issues come in (MCAS testing -- the source of much of the pressure for aligning kids to Common Core rather than to their individual backgrounds -- starts at third grade).

 ### Aside from the math, english, science, and social studies, what does the class day include?
 What are the music, arts, world language, etc. programs.

+* Kids do gardening once a week with CitySprouts.
+The garden at Morse is by far the biggest in the district.
+Every school has a [CitySprouts](http://citysprouts.org/) garden in some capacity.
+At some schools the "garden" is just a few planter boxes on pavement.
+At Morse, the garden spans a good portion of the front of the school.
+Additionally, I believe the large garden outdoor space is used as an outdoor classroom during nicer weather.
+Our K teacher said they will go out there for class sometimes.
+Many classrooms have doors that open directly out to the garden.
+The kids also do a cider press/fall celebration out in the garden in early October.
-* Music is FOUR times a week
+* Music is FOUR times a week, using the [Kodaly method](https://en.wikipedia.org/wiki/Kod%C3%A1ly_method)
-* Technology component with a good computer lab
+* Technology component with a good computer lab.
+At some of the oversubscribed schools, computer labs are being appropriated as classrooms since they are running out of space which is not the case at Morse.
-* Morse is one of two CPS schools piloting a Spanish language teacher - mostly for the higher grades, but the teacher has come into our K classroom and my child has come home with some Spanish vocabulary
+* Morse is one of two CPS schools piloting a Spanish language teacher - mostly for the higher grades, but the parent I spoke to said the teacher came into her cilds kindergarten classroom and the child came home with some Spanish vocabulary
-* Good art teacher
+* Art class, where kids develop a good amount of knowledge about various artists.
+As an example, kids studied Piet Mondrian for several weeks and learned some art history along with learning about his style.
 * Special reading/library teacher.
-Beautiful, large library
+The Morse library is larger than some of the others in the district and has a very welcoming atmosphere.
+It has a high ceilings and lots of sunlight.
+The librarian, Ms. Pannell, welcomes parent help/ volunteers in the library and kindergarten parents are allowed to open library cards.
+Kindergarteners are allowed to check out books with their parents to bring home.
+Older kids can check out books on their own.
 * Physical education
-* Morse has a huge garden and outdoor space.
-Kids do gardening once a week with city sprouts.
-The kids also do a cider press/fall celebration out in the garden in early October.

 ### How is the day broken down on academic versus non-academic time?
 How much recess is there?
 How much do kids play otherwise?

 Impression was that younger kids probably have two recesses and older kids one.
-It's weather-dependent for whether kids go outdoors.
+Per district policy, it's weather-dependent for whether kids go outdoors.
 The playground is slated for renovation this spring.

 ### How academically intense are the programs in grades 3-5?